rishicomplex/rishicomplex.github.io/_posts/2020-12-25-whats-the-best-strategy-when-playing-horse.markdown

 {:toc}

 ### Game rules
 The version of HORSE I'm analysing here involves two players.
 In the beginning, it's Player 1's turn.
+The player whose turn it is will be called "C", and the other player will be called "O".
-1. The player who's turn it is picks a spot on the basketball court and attempts a shot.
+1. C picks a spot on the basketball court and attempts a shot.
-  * If the player misses the shot, it is the other player's turn, and we go back to 1.
+  * If C misses the shot, it is O's turn, and we go back to 1.
-2. If the player makes the shot, the other player must now attempt the same shot.
+2. If C makes shot, O now attempt the same shot.
-  * If they make the shot, the first player's turn continues, and we go back to 1.
+  * If O makes the shot, C's turn continues, and we go back to 1.
-  * If the player misses the shot, they get a letter.
-The first player's turn continues, and we go back to 1.
+  * If O misses the shot, they get a letter.
+C's turn continues, and we go back to 1.
 3. Once any player has gotten 5 letters, ie HORSE, they lose the game.

 On Player 2's turn, Player 1 has no real strategy - they must simply try their best to make the shots that Player 2 makes.
 The only strategy a player can control is which shots they attempt when it's their turn.